crashdean/Amazon_Vine_Analysis/README.md

 *  Total number of paid Vine reviewers was 432.
 *  Total number of nonpaid Vine reviewers was 29982.
 *  Percentange of paid Vine reviewers was just 1% compared to non paid of 96%.

+### Deliverable 3

+## Overview Of the Analysis

+The pupose of the anaylis was to determine if there was a bias towards paid reviewers.
+For this study, the analysis show a strong bias towards non paid
+Vine reviewers.
+The 1% of paid Vine viewers compared to 96% non paid Vine veiwers show this.
+We did, however, reduce the number of total viewers to only using 5 star reviews.
+The number of reviews might have been more towards the paid Vine reviews if analysis was ran on the unfiltered group.
+If were ran the same analysis on all avsailable datasets, we would get a better sample.